lifeisanoogie/nextstep-ai/README.md

 - Enhance the UI with better animations and accessibility features.

 ### License
-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is licensed under the GNU General Public License v3.
+See the [LICENSE](./LICENSE) file for details.

 ### Acknowledgments
 - Dr. Tyler Bells and his class on Generative AI Tools at the University of Iowa.
 Without his instruction on APIs this project would not exist.